 Copyright law is arguably less straightforward, but violations of copyright are no less serious.
 Penalties for violating copyright may include fines or other legal action, along with University disciplinary action.
 It is important to read and understand regulations pertaining to copyrighted materials and their “fair use” in educational settings.

-In addition to contacting library staff for more information and with questions, graduate student teaching assistants may direct questions regarding copyright and fair use to their respective departmental Associate Head for Graduate Programs: Dr. Kiel Christianson (EPSY) or Dr. Karla J. Möller (CI).
+For more information and with questions, graduate student teaching assistants may direct questions regarding copyright and fair use to their respective departmental Associate Head for Graduate Programs: Dr. Kiel Christianson (EPSY) or Dr. Karla J. Möller (CI).

 The integrity of academic scholarship rests to a considerable extent on authors’ honesty and credibility.
 Scholars are bound to report fully on the methods of their work, including important limitations.
 Scholars are bound by academic (and personal) ethics not to claim work (whether direct text or ideas) of others as their own.